litentry/litentry-docs/src/registrar/registrar.md

 Litentry Registrar Support:  [Element Room](https://app.element.io/#/room/#litentry-registrar-support:matrix.org) or [registrar-support@litentry.com](mailto:registrar-support@litentry.com)

+Litentry Registrar index on Kusama is 4, and the service fee is 0.04KSM.

 ## Introduction
 The user's account (public key, wallet address) on the blockchain can remain anonymous since it is loosely connected with the user's identity.
 However, a user with high reputation can be trusted by the community in the Polkadot ecosystem when he plans to be a validator or a councilor.
 In this document, we want to introduce a registrar service that focuses on automatic verifications, leveraging well-designed cryptographical challenges to further reduce human interventions.
 At the moment, Litentry registrar focuses on providing judgment with confidence for a user's `display name`, `email`, `twitter`, or `element name (previously called riot)`.